 Location and Tips

-My nine tips are for outdoor enthusiasts, for hikers, but also for families, kids, and elderly people.
+My nine tips are for outdoor enthusiasts, hikers, families, kids, and elderly people.
 We showed my father these charming places, and he regretted not moving here when he was younger.
-Think about whether you want to visit Neuschwanstein in a rush or bring a little more time and explore the beautiful surrounding as well.
+Consider whether you want to visit Neuschwanstein in a rush or bring a little more time and explore the beautiful surrounding.

 9 Things to Do at Neuschwanstein Castle